Advertise your events to encourage broad participation.

 If you are affiliated with a department or student group, publicize on their website or social media account.

 Take some time to identify all the e-mail lists that might want to hear about your event.

-If you create posters to announce an upcoming event, consider postering along the route used by other student groups.
+If you create designs to announce an upcoming event, consider postering and using digital displays along the route used by other student groups.

 The fixed poster display cases in the Infinite Corridor may be reserved by members of the MIT community (see scheduling website for more information).
 Poster dimensions must be vertical, 11 x 17″; paper should be 65# or heavier cover stock.
 For more information see the MIT Events and Information Center (7-121, 617-253-4795, firstname.lastname@example.org).